 The top trash found at Tahoe beach and community cleanups are single use plastics, including bottles, lids, straws, utensils, plates.
 Plastics do not biodegrade, but rather photodegrade, breaking into smaller pieces from the sun.
 These plastics are toxic in the water and can look like food to wildlife.
 Bring your own reusable or shop our store for solutions.

 Property owners at Tahoe are mandated to install measures around their homes and businesses to help Keep Tahoe Blue.
-Best management practices, commonly called “BMPs,” are intended to help decrease runoff, erosion and pollution into Lake Tahoe.
-Each property poses different runoff issues, but typical BMPs include planting native plants, placing mulch on bare dirt, installing catchment basins in driveways and under eves, rooflines and downspouts, and placing a layer of stones under decks.
+Best management practices, or “BMPs,” help decrease runoff, erosion and pollution into Lake Tahoe.
+Typical BMPs include planting native plants, placing mulch on bare dirt, or placing a layer of stones under decks.